Destiny USA

-Destiny USA (stylized as destiny usa and also known by its former name Carousel Center) is a six-story, automobile-oriented super-regional shopping, dining, and entertainment complex on the shore of Onondaga Lake in the city of Syracuse, New York.
-It is the largest shopping mall in the state of New York and the 9th largest in the country.
+Destiny USA (stylized as destiny usa and also known by its former name Carousel Center) is a six-story super-regional shopping, dining, and entertainment complex on the shore of Onondaga Lake in the city of Syracuse, New York.
+It is the largest shopping mall in the state of New York and the 10th largest in the country.
 In 2021, Destiny USA was included among the top 20 most visited shopping centers in America, attracting over 26 million visitors a year.
-The mall currently features Macy's, At Home, Dick's Sporting Goods, Burlington Coat Factory,DSW, Old Navy, Nordstrom Rack, and TJ Maxx.

-Destiny USA opened on October 15, 1990 as Carousel Center.
-The mall has six above-ground floors and one underground floor.
+Destiny USA opened on October 15, 1990, as Carousel Center.
+The mall has six aboveground floors and one underground floor.
 The lower three floors and the underground floor are used for retail shops.
 The first and second floors span the length of the mall and house the various shops, vendors, restaurants, and entertainment venues, with the major food court and namesake carousel located on the second floor.
 The third floor includes a 19-screen Regal Cinemas, restaurants, and entertainment options.
 The fourth floor is primarily administrative offices.
 The underground floor, known as the Commons floor, houses medium-sized stores, a chapel, kiosks, and two underground parking garages.
-The Commons floor does not span the full length of the mall and is in only the original mall structure built in 1990.
+The Commons floor does not span the full length of the mall, and is contained within the original mall structure built in 1990.

 Destiny USA has outside parking surrounding the mall on nearly all sides.
 On the Hiawatha Boulevard side, additional parking lots are located across the street from the mall and a pedestrian bridge was built to connect the parking lot to the second floor of the 2012 addition.
-Parking includes one above-ground and two underground parking garages.
+Parking includes one aboveground and two underground parking garages.
 The mall is served by CENTRO buses.
 There are main entrances on nearly all sides of the mall.
 Other entrances are located through the anchor stores and from the underground parking lots.

+In response to a streak of crime starting in 2021, Destiny USA increased security and changed their visitor policy.